Which place is cheaper, Cadiz or Marbella?

 The spring attracts plenty of travelers to both Marbella and Cadiz.
 Most visitors come to Marbella for the beaches and the natural beauty during these months.
 Also, the spring months attract visitors to Cadiz because of the beaches and the natural beauty.

 In April, Marbella is generally around the same temperature as Cadiz.
-Temperatures in Marbella average around 16°C (60°F), and Cadiz stays around 17°C (63°F).
+Daily temperatures in Marbella average around 16°C (60°F), and Cadiz fluctuates around 17°C (63°F).

 People are often attracted to the plentiful sunshine in Cadiz this time of the year.
 In Marbella, it's very sunny this time of the year.
 Marbella usually receives less sunshine than Cadiz during spring.
 Marbella gets 220 hours of sunny skies, while Cadiz receives 253 hours of full sun in the spring.